 professional grade UI library with 140+ components for building modern and feature-rich applications.
 To try it out sign up for a free 30-day trial.

-Telerik UI for WinForms is a professional grade UI library with 140+ components for building modern and feature-rich applications.
+The PDF 417 is part of Telerik UI for WinForms, a professional grade UI library with 140+ components for building modern and feature-rich applications.
 To try it out sign up for a free 30-day trial.

 The code is divided into rows and columns, which accommodate all the encoded data, the error correction code words, as well as any additional format information, such as start and stop sequences.